Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 About the special events ...
 * If the card has an **offer**, you may choose whether to take it or not.
 * They always refer to the round you just played, **never** previous rounds or the next round.

 {{% /rules-block %}}

-{{% rules-block heading="Fuel Deck" %}}

-@TODO: This might not be a shared one, as some games actually have this mechanic _built-in_.
-(And to do it well, it would need to be _on the cards_ or something.)

-This expansion adds a constant extra pressure or decision to the game.
-Its rules are simple as always, but it makes the game considerably harder, so ye be warned.

-During setup,
-* Place the **10 Fuel Cards** on the table.
-* Include the **Refuel** Vehicle Cards.

-During gameplay,
-* For each Vehicle Card that _changes_ the vehicle (in whatever way), remove 1 Fuel.
-* Each Refuel card adds fuel cards back to the deck.
-(How many depends on the number shown on the card.)

-If you **run out of fuel**, or you **overfill** ( = more then 10 fuel),
-* All remaining instructions in the round are ignored
-* You take 1 damage
-* And your fuel tank is set to 5.

-@TOOD: IMAGE

-{{% /rules-block %}}